Turning a company into a community

 The starting point: brand ground zero

 After 18 years of organic growth, Omicron identified the need to develop a new brand foundation and corporate identity to unify their people and parts.
 This led to an extensive 18-month re-branding project that resulted in a new value set and vocabulary to guide behaviour, decision-making, business development, and project delivery.
 This new brand framework also provided the basis for how Omicron would evolve their culture and internal community in a more deliberate manner.
-Key members of the Omicron leadership team talked about their strategy and implementation in this interview with Jostle’s CEO, Brad Palmer.

 The challenge: build an internal community